RE-ELECT JOHN R. AMES

 - Over $45 Million in Backlogged Refunds Dispersed

 Dear Dallas County Voter,

-In 2008, my campaign was based on two themes: perspective and performance.
+I have always run my campaigns based on two themes: perspective and performance.

-I also promised performance - building a strong tax office team that would do a better job than in the past.
-My office achieved that goal in many ways, most notably by mailing out Dallas County tax statements on time for the first time in 20 years, and by increasing collections production by 1,559 percent in October 2009, the first yearafter I took office, and another 18 percent in October 2010.
-We also cleared out an enormous backlog left by the prior administration, resulting in over $15 million in refunds being dispersed to citizens.
+When I first took office, my team mailed out Dallas County tax statements on time for the first time in 20 years.
+We increased collections production by 1,559 percent in October 2009, the first yearafter I took office, and another 18 percent in October 2010.
+We have also cleared out an enormous backlog left by the prior administration, resulting in over $45 million in refunds being dispersed to citizens.